fynv/ScoreDraft/docs/intro_eng.md

 seq = [ ("mA", mi(5,24), "mA", re(5,24), mi(5,48)), BL(24)]
 seq +=[ ("du",mi(5,24),"ju", so(5,24), "rIm", la(5,24), "Em", mi(5,12),re(5,12), "b3", re(5,72)), BL(24)]
 ```
 Each singing segment contains one or more lyric as a string, each followed by one or more tuples to define the pitch corresponding to the leading lyric.
 In the simplest case, one of the tuples can be the same form as an instrument note: (freq_rel, duration).
-The tuple can also contain multiple freq_rel/duration pairs to define multiple control-points.
+The tuple can also contain multiple freq_rel/duration pairs to define multiple control-points, like (freq_rel1, duration1, freq_rel2, duration2, ...).
 In that case, pitches will be linearly interpolated between control points, and the last control point defines a period of flat pitch.
 Pitches are not interpolated between tuples.
 Using **ScoreDraft.Notes** definitions, you can define a piece-wise pitch curve by concatenating multiple instrument notes, like do(5,24)+so(5,24)+do(5,0), which defines a pitch curve of 3 control points and a total duration of 48.

 All lyrics and notes in the same singing segment are intended to be sung continuously.
 However, when there are rests/backspaces, the singing-segment will be broken into multiple segments to sing.
 The singing command looks like following, with an existing "doc" and some singer: